MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/includes/operator-last-x-months-description.md

-The value is within the last X months.
+The value is within the previous specified number of months.